-Though training programs are a great idea, we should acknowledge that we’re historically very bad at it even when we know displacement is happening.
+Though training programs are a great idea, we should acknowledge that we have been historically unsuccessful even when we know displacement is happening.
 Retraining a massive population over a range of industries is unrealistic and won’t address the displacement caused by new technologies.

 I don’t see robots.
 Isn’t this early?